livey/machine-learning-checklist/deep-learning-QA.md

 * Dropout
   * each input (neuron) is selected with probability p (20% ~ 50% ) (not the each weight element is randomly selected); at input layer p=0.8
   * max-norm constraint on the weight
-  * at training time, each sample corresponding to one drop
+  * at training time, each sample corresponding to one drop realization
   * improve generalization (ultimate goal [good answer](https://stats.stackexchange.com/questions/241645/how-to-explain-dropout-regularization-in-simple-terms))
     * prevent co-adaptation
     * introduce some noise in learning